lightcode/OVM/readme.md

 Explanations:

-* *Network name*: the name in the hook at the first line, its the name of the network we use in OVM
+* *Network name*: the name in the hook at the first line, it’s the name of the network we use in OVM
 * *Driver*: permit to OVM to handle the resource.
 Here the driver allow to OVM to use a libvirt network
 * *bridge_name*: it’s the name of the network in libvirt
 * *net_portgroup*: it’s the name of the portgroup (virtual network defined in libvirt)